dice-group/IGUANA/docs/usage/configuration.md

 ### Tasks

-A Task is one benchmark Task which will be executed against all connections for all datasets.
+A Task is a benchmark task which will be executed against all connections for all datasets.
+A task might be, for example, the included [Stresstest](../stresstest#Configuration).
-A Task might be a stresstest which we will be using in this example.
-Have a look at the full configuration of the [Stresstest](../stresstest#Configuration)

-The configuration of one Task consists of the following:
+The configuration of a task consists of the following keys:

-* className - The className or [Shorthand](#Shorthand)
+* `className` - The classname of the task or its [Shorthand](#Shorthand)
-* configuration - The parameters of the task
+* `configuration` - The parameters for the task

 ```yaml
 tasks: